00fox/Ds2vJoy/README.md

 ﻿Please consider supporting the project by clicking [![Github Sponsorship](.github/Sponsors.gif)](https://https://github.com/sponsors/00fox)
 - Influence future choices
-- Or propose yours and give them importance
+- Or propose your own and give them importance
 - You will find a list of pending requests in the issues, take a look...

 Thanks